alexLaiii/Workstation-Assembly-Line/README.md

-Simulate a workstation assembly line in C++ using object-oriented programming:
+Simulate a workstation assembly line in C++ using object-oriented programming:\n

-Key Concepts:
+Key Concepts:\n
-Classes and Objects represent workstations.
-Simulation of sequential tasks at each stage.
-Looping to process multiple products.
+Classes and Objects represent workstations.\n Simulation of sequential tasks at each stage.\n Looping to process multiple products.\n